AmpersandJS/ampersandjs.com/learn_markdown/npm-browserify-and-modules.md

 #### beefy

 [beefy](https://github.com/chrisdickinson/beefy) is a great little tool for developing small apps or modules.
 It's basically a simple static web-server that will browserify your source on the fly.
-From the docs:
+From the docs, beefy:

 * can live reload your browser when your code changes (if you want)
-* works with whatever version of browserify or watchify; globally installed or locally installed to `node\_modules/`.
+* works with whatever version of browserify or watchify; globally installed or locally installed to `node_modules`.
 * will spit compile errors out into the browser so you don't have that 1-2 seconds of cognitive dissonance and profound ennui that follows refreshing the page only to get a blank screen.
 * will spit out a default index.html for missing routes so you don't need to even muck about with HTML to get started